 Licensing, Fees and Taxes

 Approved casinos are also obligated to pay a $250,000 renewal fee along with an additional $250,000 annual fee, which goes towards the state’s compulsive gambling treatment programs.
-In addition, iGaming operators pay a tax rate of 15% of their gross gaming revenue.
+In addition, iGaming operators pay a tax rate of 15% of their gross gaming revenue, and 2.5% of GGR to the Casino Reinvestment Development Authority (CRDA).

 Aside from casino permits, there are three types of iGaming licenses available: